 The term bail refers to an amount of money set by a judge.
 This amount is the total sum that a defendant must pay for release.
 The sum is usually high but representative of the accused’s crimes.

-However, a bail bond is a surety bond a defendant, or one of their family members may purchase to cover the bail amount.
+However, a bail bond is a surety bond a defendant or one of their family members may purchase to cover the bail amount.
 The bail bond only costs a small portion of a defendant’s bail.
 This amount is usually around 10% by law but can be lower depending on particular situations.
-A bail bonds company will assure the rest of the money with the defendant or co-signers property(real estate, jewelry).
+A bail bonds company will assure the rest of the money with the defendant or co-signer property(real estate, jewelry).

 How Does The Process Work